1jour1vin

 About the wine:

 The Puligny-Montrachet 1er Cru Les Folatières opens with enticing aromas of limestone and granite.
-The palate is crisp on the attack with vibrant acidity, well balanced by orange zest and a hint of tangy marmalade that adds complexity to the taut, precise finish.
-Excellent—this is one of Jadot’s best whites from this vintage.
+The palate is crisp on the attack with vibrant acidity, well balanced by orange zest and a hint of tangy marmalade that adds complexity to the taut and precise finish.
+Excellent—this is one of Jadot’s best white wines from this vintage.

 RVF - The French Wine Review / Guide to the Best Wines of France